Bianchi IX model: Reducing phase space: Dynamical systems analysis of phase space

 The local geometry of the phase space is characterized by the nature and position of its {\it critical} points\footnote{ In what follows we use the terms critical or fixed points.}.
 These points are locations where the derivatives of all the dynamical variables vanish.
 These are the points where phase trajectories may start, end, intersect, etc. The trajectories can also begin or end at infinities.
-Then, after a suitable coordinate transformation projecting an unbounded phase space into a compact region (e.g. the so called Poincar\'{e} projection), these originally critical points at infinity become well defined for further analyses.
-The set of finite and infinite critical points and their characteristic, given by the properties of the Jacobian matrix of the linearized equations at those points, may provide a {\it qualitative} description of a given dynamical system.
+Then, after a suitable coordinate transformation that maps an unbounded phase space into a compact region $S$, these originally critical points at infinity may become better defined for further analysis.
+However, such a procedure usually leads to the situation where the dynamical system is mapped into the interior of $S$ and the critical points at infinity are mapped into the boundary of $S$, which may consist of faces intersecting at corners of various dimensions.
+Consequently, an identification of separatrices connecting the critical points may become challenging.
+Apart from these, the compactification mapping is usually a noncanonical transformation that may lead to a Hamiltonian system that is different from the original one.
+The compactification is usually a very subtle procedure \cite{Bogo,Czuchry:2009hz,Czuchry:2010vx}.
+The set of finite and infinite critical points and their characteristics, given by the properties of the Jacobian matrix of the linearized equations at those points, may provide a {\it qualitative} description of a given dynamical system.

-The above situation is specific to the case when a fixed point is of the {\it hyperbolic} type.
-In the case of the {\it nonhyperbolic} fixed point, {\it linearized} vector field at the fixed point cannot be used to characterize {\it completely} local properties of the phase space.
+The above situation is specific to the case where a fixed point is of the {\it hyperbolic} type.
+In the case of the {\it nonhyperbolic} fixed point, a {\it linearized} vector field at the fixed point cannot be used to characterize {\it completely} the local properties of the phase space.

-\subsection{Critical points of the unconstrained system}
+\subsection{Critical points of the ``unconstrained'' system}